-The year 2020 is exceptional for Jupiter and Pluto.
-These two worlds are having a triple conjunction this year, coming together, moving apart and coming together again three times in 2020.
+2020 counts as a banner year for Jupiter and Pluto.
+That’s because giant Jupiter and tiny Pluto have a triple conjunction this year, coming together, moving apart and coming together again three times in 2020.
 The first conjunction took place on April 5.
-The second one came on June 30, and the final one will come on November 12.
-Because all of these Jupiter-Pluto conjunctions happen when these two planets are in our night sky (as opposed to being lost in the sun’s glare), this year’s Jupiter-Pluto alignment might be the best for centuries to come.
+The second occurred on June 30, and the final one will take place on November 12.
+Because all of these Jupiter-Pluto conjunctions happen when these two planets are in our night sky (as opposed to being lost in the sun’s glare), this year’s close alignment of Jupiter and Pluto might be the best for centuries to come.

-This year, very bright Jupiter and very faint Pluto will remain near each other throughout the year, closely aligned in front of the constellation Sagittarius.
+In 2020, dazzlingly bright Jupiter and extremely faint Pluto remain near each other throughout the year, snuggling up together in front of the constellation Sagittarius.
 Pluto requires a telescope to be seen.
 No telescope?
 Try NASA’s Night Sky Network to find star parties and/or astronomy clubs near you.

 And you don’t need a telescope to use your imagination.
-Throughout 2020, dazzling Jupiter will enable us to envision Pluto with the mind’s eye on the sky’s dome.
+Throughout 2020, brilliant Jupiter enables us to envision Pluto with the mind’s eye on the sky’s dome.
 First find Jupiter and – presto – you’ve nearly stumbled upon Pluto.
 Just remember, Jupiter outshines Pluto by several million times.

-Of course, although Jupiter and Pluto nearly align along the same line of sight throughout 2020, these two worlds aren’t close together in space.
-Jupiter is a bit more than 5 astronomical units (AU) from the sun, while Pluto lodges way beyond Jupiter, in the Kuiper Belt, at about 34 AU from the sun.
+Although Jupiter and Pluto nearly align along the same line of sight throughout 2020, these two worlds aren’t close together in space.
+Jupiter is a bit more than 5 astronomical units (AU) from the sun, while Pluto lodges way beyond Jupiter, in the Kuiper Belt, at over 34 AU from the sun.
 One astronomical unit (AU) = one sun/Earth distance.

 Two planets are said to be in conjunction whenever they reside north and south of one another on the sky’s dome.
 Conjunctions of Jupiter and Pluto recur in periods of 12 to 13 years.
 The previous Jupiter-Pluto conjunction happened on December 11, 2007, and the one before that on December 2, 1994.
 After 2020, the next Jupiter-Pluto conjunction will occur on February 4, 2033, and the one following that on April 12, 2045.
 But the gap between Jupiter and Pluto at each one of these conjunctions is quite far apart, and the conjunctions of 1994, 2007, and 2033 happen so close to the sun that even Jupiter is lost in the sun’s glare.